tio/tio/README.md

 provided, tio will exit if the device is not present or an established connection is lost.

-Tio features full bash autocompletion support.

-Tio also supports various key commands.
+Tio supports various in session key commands.
 Press ctrl-t ? to list the available key commands.

+Tio also features full bash autocompletion support and configuration via ~/.tiorc.

 See the tio man page for more details.